tingT0929/S2SEA-Net/README.md

-## The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based Sequence-to-sequence model
+## The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model

 ![structure](./figure/structure.png)